🌺

 Kailua-Kona

-The Big Island's western hub has dedicated plant-based cafés including fully vegan options, within a compact walkable historic village core.
+Dedicated plant-based cafes, including fully vegan options, sit within a compact walkable historic village core on the Big Island's west coast.

 Kapaa

-Best for alternative health food stops on the North Shore
+Best for alternative health food stops on the Oahu North Shore

 Haleiwa